kaist-amsg/LocalRetro/README.md

 ```
 The decoded reactants will be saved at the same directory with raw prediciton named `decoded_prediction.txt`and `decoded_class_prediction.txt`<br>

+## Retrosynthesis on desired product
+We also made a python notebook for quick retrosynthesis prediction on desired product at `Retrosynthesis.ipynb`.
+See the README in `./Pretrained_models` to download the models for retrosynthesis prediction.

 ## Reproduce the prediction accuracy in the paper
 For fast reproducing the model, we shared the trained model and decoded results at `./Results` directory.
 You can get the prediction accuracy of USPTO_50K by running the python notebook `Top_K_accuracy.ipynb` with changing using GRA or given reaction class.

-## Retrosynthesis on your product
-We also made a script and notebook for retrosynthesis prediction on desired product at `Retrosynthesis.ipynb` for chemists.